microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ```
 <img alt="Scatter plot of Price vs. Day of Year" src="images/pie-pumpkins-scatter.png" width="50%" />

-If we now calculate the correlation between `Price` and `DayOfYear` using `corr` function, we will get something like `-0.27` - which means that training predictive model makes sense.
+If we now calculate the correlation between `Price` and `DayOfYear` using `corr` function, we will get something like `-0.27` - which means that training a predictive model makes sense.

-> Before training linear regression model, it is important to make sure that our data is clean.
+> Before training a linear regression model, it is important to make sure that our data is clean.
 Linear regression does not work well with missing values, thus it makes sense to get rid of all empty cells:

 ```python
 pie_pumpkins.dropna(inplace=True)